martinambrus/AuxiliaryASR/README.md

       ctc:
         weight: 0.02         # maximise entropy to keep non-blank symbols active
 ```

+Both regularisers honour an optional `warmup_epochs` key (set to `3` in the default config) so you can delay their activation until the CTC alignment has roughly converged.

 Additionally, the diagonal attention prior now masks out padded timesteps and exposes a `diagonal_attention_prior_sigma` parameter so that you can tune how tightly the model should follow the diagonal on shorter utterances.